Fluor (NYSE:FLR) Announces Earnings Results, Misses Estimates By $0.93 EPS

 Fluor stock opened at $17.16 on Friday.
 Fluor has a fifty-two week low of $2.85 and a fifty-two week high of $21.50.
 The company has a debt-to-equity ratio of 1.28, a quick ratio of 1.41 and a current ratio of 1.41.
 The company has a market capitalization of $2.41 billion, a P/E ratio of -4.24 and a beta of 2.85.
 The stock has a 50-day simple moving average of $18.80 and a 200-day simple moving average of $14.24.

 A number of research analysts recently issued reports on FLR shares.
-Citigroup lifted their target price on Fluor from $19.00 to $22.00 in a report on Tuesday, January 19th.
-DA Davidson lifted their price target on Fluor from $12.00 to $15.00 and gave the stock a “neutral” rating in a report on Friday, December 11th.
+DA Davidson lifted their target price on Fluor from $12.00 to $15.00 and gave the company a “neutral” rating in a report on Friday, December 11th.
+UBS Group lifted their price target on Fluor from $11.00 to $14.00 and gave the stock a “neutral” rating in a report on Friday, November 6th.
+Citigroup lifted their price target on Fluor from $19.00 to $22.00 in a report on Tuesday, January 19th.
 Zacks Investment Research raised Fluor from a “strong sell” rating to a “hold” rating and set a $20.00 price target for the company in a report on Wednesday, February 10th.
-UBS Group lifted their price target on Fluor from $11.00 to $14.00 and gave the stock a “neutral” rating in a report on Friday, November 6th.
 Finally, Vertical Research raised Fluor from a “hold” rating to a “buy” rating in a report on Thursday, January 21st.
 Six research analysts have rated the stock with a hold rating and one has assigned a buy rating to the company.
 The stock has a consensus rating of “Hold” and an average price target of $14.33.

 Fluor Corporation, through its subsidiaries, provides engineering, procurement, construction, fabrication and modularization, operation, maintenance and asset integrity, and project management services worldwide.
 It operates through six segments: Energy & Chemicals; Mining & Industrial; Infrastructure & Power; Government; Diversified Services; and Other.